Spathodea - Flame of the Forest - African Tulip Tree - Some Health Benefits

-- The wood being soft is this tree is preferred by birds who make holes in trees for nesting.
+- The wood is soft hence tree is preferred by birds who make holes in trees for nesting.

-- The soft wood is also used for manufacture of paper.
+- The softwood is also used for the manufacture of paper.

-- The seeds are edible and though the tree is not toxic, the seed center is boiled to extract a poison that is used by hunters, on the arrow tips.
+- The seeds are edible and though the tree is not toxic, the seed centre is boiled to extract a poison that is used by hunters, on the arrow tips.